MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/faqs-course.md

 You can define the learning sequence within a course via the restricted lesson ordering feature.

-By default, learners can jump to any lesson or practice quiz throughout a course freely.
+By default, learners can jump to any lesson or assessments throughout a course freely.
 But there are often when you may need learners to go through the course items in a sequence.
 This setting will allow you to restrict lesson ordering when creating or editing a course.
 This ensures that Learners can only consume lessons in sequence.
 Skipping will not be permitted.

 However, setting sequencing paths across courses is not currently supported on the platform.
 Example: You can force users to complete Course A before Course B is enabled for consumption.
 Currently, this is something we have on the product roadmap.